One of our most enlightening screenings unfolded in Prague,

 Loukotka’s widow, Olga, who also helped hide the children, was unable to come to the screening because she recently was hospitalized with a broken hip.
 But her two grandsons, strapping men in their 30s, attended with their mother (the Loukotkas’ daughter).
 As the film played, the family seemed to radiate pride in their grandparents’ heroism, and they stayed practically until the place was empty, soaking up a story that was as much theirs as mine.

-Why did they risk their sildenafil over the counter lives for Leon and Fanka?
+Why did they risk their lives for Leon and Fanka?

 “Because they were children,” said Olga.
 “With big eyes, crying.
 That’s all.”